 YWCA Kalamazoo implemented fully paid 12 weeks of parental leave for all new parents and caregivers of all genders.

 Promotions

-YWCA Kalamazoo promotes on merit.
-In 2024, we internally promoted 21 employees.
-Demographics of new supervisors roughly approximated the workforce's nonsupervisory composition, demonstrating equitable opportunity for upward mobility.
+YWCA internally promoted 21 employees in 2024.
+Demographics of new supervisors roughly approximated the workforce's non-supervisory composition, demonstrating equitable opportunity for upward mobility.